The St Anne's Pre-medical Programme stands out amongst other pre-med year abroad courses for its molecular focus and emphasis on independent study.

 Our Standard Academic Year students arrive in Oxford at the start of Michaelmas Term and study in Oxford up until the end of Trinity Term in mid-June.

-Lists of the options available to Pre-med students at St Anne’s are available here:
+For a list of the options available to Pre-med students at St Anne’s, please see the further course details.